improving study skills

 Make studying a regular habit.
 Don't just focus on getting homework done.
 Really put effort into learning, understanding, and applying the concepts learned in class to your daily activities.

 Take notes every day in class.
 Then review those notes.
 Highlight key points.
-Write down questions you want to ask and points to study further.
+Write down questions you want to ask and points you want to study further.

 Go beyond the assignment.
 Writing helps many people retain information.
 Write down key points from reading assignments.
 Make flash cards or create your own practice tests.